Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 Thursday, August 25

-Plenary Session 5: Special Session to Mark the 75th Anniversary of the IARIW (livestream)
+Plenary Session 5: Special Session to Mark the 75th Anniversary of the IARIW (Room C1)

 9:00-10:30, Research Progress, Challenges and the Future